nikitavoloboev/alfred-my-mind/readme.md

 ## Contributing
 [Suggestions](../../issues/) and pull requests are highly encouraged!

-This workflow heavily leverages curated lists from [Learn Anything](https://learn-anything.xyz) that can be found [here](https://github.com/learn-anything/learn-anything/wiki/Curated-Lists).
+This workflow heavily leverages [curated lists](https://github.com/learn-anything/learn-anything/wiki/Curated-Lists) from [Learn Anything](https://learn-anything.xyz).
 You can contribute directly to those lists so everyone benefits.

 ## Developing
 If you want to add features and things to the workflow.
 It is best to use [this Alfred CLI tool](https://godoc.org/github.com/jason0x43/go-alfred/alfred) which you can install by running: